andre-st/dotfiles/README.md

 	I currently only use it [in the browser](#web-browser).
 	Host-file-based blocks or Pi-hole, however,
 	would also protect other (less secure) programs and devices that embed ads
-- KeePassXC for time-based one-time password (TOTP) generation (system time sync required), zbarimg for QR code scanning
+- KeePassXC for time-based one-time password (TOTP) generation (system time sync required), ugly but does the job;
+  zbarimg for QR code scanning

 ### Time Synchronization